teambit/docs/docs/building-with-bit/workspace.md

 import BitInit from '@site/docs/components/commands/bit-init.md'

-A Bit workspace enables a single repository to author, export, import and manage multiple independent components.
+While components can be added and managed by a Workspace on an ad-hoc basis, we envisage workspaces as the interface between your code repo and the Bit eco-system.
+By creating a Bit workspace at the root of your repo file system for instance, you can then manage each component as a separate module - with it's own versioning, build and CI, and much more; all the while keeping the existing file structure of your repo or mono repo (Bit is entirely agnostic to how you organise and track your code).
+That way Bit works seamlessly with your source control, while providing entirely isolated control over the individual components the repo contains.

+Bit Workspaces are focused on composing applications with components.
+We recommend breaking down your frontend application to its most basic building blocks (buttons, text inputs, etc) and then successively composing pages, data-flows, forms, and applications using your components and APIs they expose.
+Components can be implemented in React, Angular, Vue, Stencil, and Node.

 ## Initialize a Workspace

-(Run the following command in the root directory of your project)

 <BitInit />

-:::note Initializing a Bit workspace in an existing project A Bit workspace can be initialized on an empty directory, to create a new modular project from scratch.
+:::note Initializing a Bit workspace in an existing project A Bit workspace can be initialized on an empty directory to create a new modular project from scratch.
 It can also be initialized on an existing project to modularize it and export its components to a remote scope.
 :::